 This is a variation of our grain salad base recipe.
-Full of vibrant colors and fresh vegetables, this warm farro salad recipe is pleasing to both the eye and the palate.
+Full of vibrant colors and fresh vegetables, this warm farro salad with spring veggies is pleasing to the eye and the palate.
 The combination of ingredients in this recipe also create a little taste of spring!

 Are Grain Salads Healthy?

-This grain salad features farro, spring vegetables, and balsamic vinaigrette dressing – all healthy ingredients!
+This grain salad features farro, spring vegetables, and a balsamic vinaigrette dressing – all healthy ingredients!